abinit/abipy_book/abipy_book/ddb.md

 ```

 Note the discontinuity of the optical modes when we cross the $\Gamma$ point.
-In heteropolar semiconductors, indeed, the dynamical matrix is non-analytical for $q \rightarrow 0$.
+In polar semiconductors, indeed, the dynamical matrix is non-analytical for $q \rightarrow 0$.
 Since `lo_to_splitting ` was set to True, AbiPy has activated the calculation of the phonon frequencies
 for all the $q \rightarrow \Gamma$ directions present in the path.